 Instructions

-Place the egg yolk, whole egg, lemon juice, Dijon, vinegar, salt, and oil in a jar, or container, just large enough to fit the base of an immersion blender.
+Place the egg yolk, whole egg, lemon juice, Dijon mustard, vinegar, salt, and oil in a jar or container that is just large enough to fit the base of an immersion blender.

 Turn the immersion blender on high, and gently move the blender in an upward motion.
 As the emulsification process continues, the mixture will thicken.
 Continue until you've reached the desired consistency.
 Usually about 1 minute.
-Remove blender and set aside.
+Remove the blender.

 Cover with lid and refrigerate until ready to use.